RiverRuby/digital-garden/content/River Ruby.md

 - \`\`**Ruby**'' is my birthstone, and my favorite gem overall.
 And I've always been obsessed with the color red, as this website hopefully makes clear.
 It also matches my first jubmoji [[🔺]], which was a coincidence too good to not lean into!

 It feels much easier to present my technical ideas while in a distinct identity.
-It's not that they're offensive or otherwise negative LOL, it's just nice to have a clean split from the other interests in my life (primarily [[decor]] & [[music]]) instead of trying to present one cohesive narrative.
+It's not that they're offensive or otherwise negative LOL, it's just nice to have a clean split from the other interests in my life (primarily [[music]] & [[decor]]) instead of trying to present one cohesive narrative.
 It also focuses the content of each of my different outlets, providing a cleaner consumption experience all around.

 But also, who knows, maybe this isn't right for me.
 Maybe I'll change everything.
 I'm just FAFOing[^4]!